Flash Math Applets

-Flash mathlets -- mathematics applets -- on this page are authored by Barbara Kaskosz of the University of Rhode Island, many jointly with Doug Ensley of Shippensburg University.
-If you are interested in the code behind the mathlets and developing your own applets, visit mathlets' and tutorials' new home at Flash and Math.
-Consider also the Flash and Math Applets book described below.
+Flash applets on this page are authored by Barbara Kaskosz of URI and the Flash and Math team.
+If you are interested in the code behind the mathlets and developing your own applets, visit mathlets' and tutorials' home at Flash and Math.

 Precalculus and Single Variable Calculus Applets